tjklint/aws-panorama-cli/README.md

 }
 ```

 A new asset named `people_counter_container_binary` has been added under assets and a new interface named `people_counter_container_binary_interface` has been defined.
-In Panorama, interfaces are a way to programtically interact with a package and each interface is linked to an asset.
+In Panorama, interfaces are a way to programmatically interact with a package and each interface is linked to an asset.
 For example, `people_counter_container_binary_interface` has an asset field which points to `people_counter_container_binary`.
 That means that we are defining an interface to that asset.
 In this case, since our asset is a container with your code in it, all the inputs your code expects can be part of the inputs under interfaces.
 In this example, the code just expects one input which is a video stream.
 If output of your code needs to be consumed by another asset, that can be part of the ouputs.
 Similarly, a new interface was added to the call-node package when we can `add-raw-model` command.
 In that case, interface was linked to the model asset which we added using that command.

 At this point, `graph.json` under the graphs directory looks like this